ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 * _D3plus htmlwidget_: D3plus is an open source D3 based library which is released under MIT license.
 It can be a good alternative to Highcharts based on the license type.
 I've been working on my spare time in a [D3plus htmlwidget](https://github.com/pachamaltese/d3plus) that integrates with Shiny.

-* _Network layouts_: We are in the middle of creating the [Product Space](https://en.wikipedia.org/wiki/The_Product_Space) for the Harmonized System rev. 2007.
-The idea is to provide a visualization that accounts for products not included in the networks used both by the Atlas and the Observatory, which use Harmonized System rev. 1992 and therefore do not reflect the huge changes, especially in electronics, in the last two decades.
+* _Network layouts_: We are in the middle of creating the [Product Space](https://en.wikipedia.org/wiki/The_Product_Space) for the HS rev. 2007.
+The idea is to provide a visualization that accounts for products not included in the networks used both by the Atlas and the Observatory, which use HS rev. 1992 and therefore do not reflect the huge changes, especially in electronics, in the last two decades.